Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 - Open the "gitignore" file in Gitpod.
 - Add "creds.json" (without the quotes) to the gitignore file and save the file.

+### Heroku

+- Before using Heroku, create a list of any dependencies that have been installed in your workspace by using the command "pip3 freeze  > requirements.txt" in the terminal.
+This will modify the requirements.txt file to allow Heroku to install these dependencies as well.
+- Log in to Heroku or create an account if required.
+- Click the button labelled "New" from the dashboard in the top right corner
+- From the drop-down menu select "Create new app".
+- Enter a unique app name.
+The name must be unique across all of Heroku, not just unique to your own account.
+- Once the green tick is displayed to confirm the name is original, select your region.
+- Click on the "Create app" button.
+- This will bring you to the project "Deploy" tab.
+From here, navigate to the settings tab and scroll down to the "Config Vars" section.
+- Click the button labelled "Reveal Config Vars" and enter the "key" as port, the "value" as 8000 and click the "add" button.
+- For projects such as this where a creds.json file is used, the Config Vars must also be updated to take account of this file, since it cannot be shared via GitHub because it was never uploaded to GitHub.
+- In the field for "key", enter CREDS.
+- Copy the entire creds.json file from the workspace and then paste it into the "value" and click the "add" button.
+- Go to the "buildpacks" section of the settings page and click the button labeled "add buildpack," select "python," and click "Save Changes".
+- Repeat the above step, but this time add "node.js" instead of python.
+Note that the buildpacks must be in the correct order.
+They can be dragged into the correct position if needed.
+- At the top of the settings page, and navigate to the "Deploy" tab.
+- Select Github as the deployment method.
+- Confirm that you want to connect to GitHub.
+- Search for the repository name as it is saved on GitHub, and click the "connect" button next to the correct repository.
+- At the bottom of the deploy page, select your "Enable Automatic Deploys" if you would like updates to be deployed automatically when you push updates to Github.
+- Alternatively, click the "Deploy Branch" button to deploy updates manually.
+This would then need to be updated manually with any further changes.
+- Click "view" to view the deployed site.